-Ocean resources have a vast potential to unlock growth and wealth but human activity has taken a toll on ocean health.
-Fish stocks have deteriorated due to overfishing—the FAO estimates that approximately 57 percent of fish stocks are fully exploited and another 30 percent are over-exploited, depleted or recovering.
-Fish stocks are further exploited by illegal, unreported and unregulated fishing, responsible for roughly 11 to 26 million tons of fish catches or US$10-22 billion in unlawful or undocumented revenue.
-In fact, poor fisheries management squanders roughly US$80 billion annually in lost economic potential.
+While ocean resources have the potential to boost growth and wealth, human activity has taken a toll on ocean health.
+Fish stocks have deteriorated due to overfishing — the share of fish stocks outside biologically sustainable levels rose from 10 percent in 1974 to 32 percent in 2013, while in the same year approximately 57 percent of fish stocks were fully exploited.
+Fish stocks are affected by illicit fishing, which may account for up to 26 million tons of fish catches a year or more than 15 percent of total catches.
+In fact, poor fisheries management squanders roughly US$80 billion annually in lost economic potential and 11 percent in catch potential.
 Fish habitats are also under pressure from pollution, coastal development, and destructive fishing practices that undermine fish population rehabilitation efforts.

-The World Bank Group helps countries promote strong governance of marine and coastal resources to improve the contribution to sustainable and inclusive growth by supporting sustainable fisheries and aquaculture, establishing coastal and marine protected areas, reducing pollution, integrating coastal resource management and developing knowledge and capacity around ocean health.
+The World Bank Group helps countries promote strong governance of marine and coastal resources to improve the contribution to sustainable and inclusive economies by supporting sustainable fisheries and aquaculture, making coastlines more resilient, establishing coastal and marine protected areas, reducing pollution, and developing knowledge and capacity around ocean health.

-The World Bank’s active ‘blue growth’ portfolio is worth US$6.4 billion.
-The Bank provides some $1 billion in financing for sustainable fisheries and aquaculture, and for efforts to conserve and enhance coastal and ocean habitats.
-The Bank’s engagement in fisheries and aquaculture is also supported by the PROFISH program, which aims to improve the environmental, social, and economic sustainability of world’s fisheries and aquaculture.
-The Bank also provides some $5.4 billion for coastal infrastructure such as waste treatment, watershed management and other activities that help reduce coastal pollution.
+The World Bank’s active Blue Economy portfolio is worth US$3.7 billion.
+The Bank provides some $1.1 billion in financing for sustainable fisheries and aquaculture, and $1.5 billion for efforts to conserve and enhance coastal and ocean habitats.
+The Bank’s engagement in fisheries and aquaculture is also supported by the Global Program for Fisheries, PROFISH, which aims to improve the environmental, social, and economic sustainability of world’s fisheries and aquaculture.
+The Bank also provides some $1.1 billion for coastal infrastructure such as waste treatment, watershed management and other activities that help reduce coastal and marine pollution.

-Active projects include support for Pacific island region, West Africa and South West Indian Ocean fisheries management, a partnership to build governance for migratory fish stocks in areas beyond and between national jurisdiction, and a regional technical assistance program to combat coastal erosion in West Africa.
+Active regional programs include support for the Pacific island region, West Africa and South West Indian Ocean fisheries management, a partnership to build governance for migratory fish stocks in areas beyond and between national jurisdiction, and a regional technical assistance to combat coastal erosion in West Africa.

 The Bank also contributes to knowledge around oceans and fisheries with publications such as Fish to 2030: Prospects for Fisheries and Aquaculture and Trade in Fishing Services Report; The Sunken Billions Revisited: Progress and Challenges in Global Marine Fisheries (a follow-up report to The Sunken Billions: The Economic Justification for Fisheries Reform), and more.
 In 2017, the World Bank released The Potential of the Blue Economy Report, which discusses long-term benefits of the sustainable use of marine resources for small island developing states and coastal least developed countries.
 The Bank’s environmental data publication - The Little Green Data Book – featured the blue economy in its 2017 edition, providing indicators on capture fisheries, aquaculture production, and marine-related areas.

 The Bank convenes partners and stakeholders to mobilize ocean investment, advocate for positive reforms and ensure that healthy oceans remain on the global development agenda.
-It works through partnerships including the PROFISH program, the Alliance for Responsible Fisheries, the Strategic Partnership for Fisheries in Africa and the Ocean Partnerships for Sustainable Fisheries and Biodiversity Conservation.
+It works through partnerships including PROFISH, and the Ocean Partnerships for Sustainable Fisheries and Biodiversity Conservation.

 In Indonesia, where two-thirds of coral reefs are considered threatened by overfishing, the Coral Reef Rehabilitation and Management Project (COREMAP), has benefited 358 village communities by establishing marine protected areas and reducing illegal and destructive fishing.
 This work has increased communities’ income in COREMAP areas by 21 percent since 2008.
 Now in its third phase, the project aims to increase communities’ income by 15 percent and improve coral reef health in at least 70 percent of project sites by 2019.